-How to Write Black Friday Text Messages Prospects and Customers Will Actually Engage With
+How to Write Black Friday Text Messages Leads and Customers Will Actually Engage With

 Anyone and everyone is trying to get in touch about deals, specials, and sales around Black Friday.
 You want to make sure what you have to say isn’t ignored or read and then forgotten about.